CsillaFarkas/ParetoPick-R/README.md

   * do the current default settings produce reasonable cluster outputs across all catchments? the default might need outlier testing
   * stratified variables such as lowflow in the Schoeps do not work in the tool, the sliders cannot be moved
   * users should not produce optimisation outputs with values below 0 and if possible no values smaller than 1, the app allows a rescale to roughly balance the values between 1 and 100 but it is turned off
-  * cannot take percentage of 0 so those changes are not visible in Visualisation tab
   * share to GitLab
   * write a comprehensive Readme walking the user through the use of the tool including an explanation of the data format input requirements